top of page

 • Another 38.89% turn to the internet for health-related information, indicating diverse sourcing.

-Implications: The overwhelmingly positive responses regarding educational impact, relevance, and the likelihood of information utilization suggest that our content effectively addresses the audience's needs.
-The ability to cater to a diverse audience, as seen in language accessibility and varied sources of health information, underscores the broad reach and impact of our educational initiatives.
+The overwhelmingly positive responses regarding educational impact, relevance, and the likelihood of information utilization suggest that our content effectively addressed the audience's needs.
+The ability to cater to a diverse audience, as seen in language accessibility and varied sources of health information, underscored the broad reach and impact of our educational initiatives.

 6E8E82FC-AC76-4379-BF6D-8E65DAD42390.heic